AakashN2k03/JWT-Authentication/JWT.md

 }
 ```

-Encoded in Base64URL
+Encoded in Base64URL:

-(Base64 is a binary-to-text encoding scheme that is used to encode binary data (like images, files, or complex data) into an ASCII string format by converting it into a radix-64 representation.):
+- (Base64 is a binary-to-text encoding scheme that is used to encode binary data (like images, files, or complex data) into an ASCII string format by converting it into a radix-64 representation.)
 ```
 eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkFha2FzaCIsImFkbWluIjp0cnVlLCJpYXQiOjE3MTQ4OTYwMDB9
 ```